Ali Fasir: 2011 season

-Fasir signed to New Radiant on a one-year deal on 2011 and he was given the number 10 shirt.
+Fasir signed to New Radiant on a one-year deal in 2011 and was given the number 10 shirt.

 Fasir made his debut to his new club against VB Sports Club in the opening match of 2011 Dhivehi League on 30 March 2011, scoring one and assisting one goal in a 3–2 defeat.
 On 9 April 2011, Fasir set up the first goal which was scored by Ahmed Thoriq and also scored the second goal himself in a 3–1 win against Clyb AYL.
 Fasir scored their side's only goal in the injury time of the second half from a penalty against Vyansa.
 He also received his first yellow card in the New Radiant shirt, in the same match on 16 April 2011.
 On 23 April 2011, Fasir scored against his former club Valencia in a 4–2 win.
 On 20 May 2011, Fasir scored against Victory from a free-kick in a 3–2 defeat.
 On 30 May 2011, Fasir scored his first hat-trick for the Blues, in a 5–0 win against Club AYL, where his second goal came from a penalty.
 Fasir assisted Ahmed Niyaz's goal and also scored a solo goal himself beating two defenders inside the penalty area to win the league match 3–1 against Vyansa on 12 June 2011.
 On 15 June 2011, Fasir scored his second hat-trick for New Radiant in a 7–0 win against Club Eagles.
 His first goal of the match was from a penalty which was rewarded when Eagles defender fouled Fasir in the penalty area in the first minute of the game.
 In the same game, he also assisted their second goal, which was scored by Wright Charles Gaye.
 On 24 June 2011, Fasir scored New Radiant's only goal from a penalty, which equalized the score which ended 1–1 in the full-time.
 On 11 September 2011, Fasir scored against Valencia in a 2–2 draw.
 Fasir scored his side's first two goals in a 6–1 win over Victory on 20 September 2011.

 In an FA Cup quarter finals match against Eagles on 29 September 2011, Fasir scored their first goal from a penalty kick in a 2–1 win.
 Fasir made his President's Cup debut against Maziya in a 2–1 win on 16 October 2011 in the semifinal qualifier.
 In the third place play-off match of the FA Cup, Fasir scored the only goal against Victory where they lost 3–1.